A comparison of template vs. direct model fitting for redshift-space distortions in BOSS: Analysis

 Table \ref{tab:all_res} shows results including and excluding the post-reconstruction BAO data.
 Henceforth we will focus on the pre-reconstruction power spectrum multipoles.
 The inclusion of the post-reconstruction, correlation function (BAO) data shifts the $f\sigma_8$ distributions to higher values, for both the template and $\Lambda$CDM fits, but does not significantly alter the sense or size of the difference between the two methods (Table \ref{tab:all_res}).
 We will omit the post-reconstruction BAO data from our fits in order to highlight the impact of choosing a template vs.\ a cosmological model when fitting the pre-reconstruction power spectrum multipoles.

 Figure \ref{fig:z1z3_fs8} highlights two features that we wish to address.
 One is the shift between the marginal posteriors for the template and $\Lambda$CDM fits.
 The second is the shift to lower $f\sigma_8$ of the marginal posterior compared to the profile likelihood (dotted line in Fig.~\ref{fig:z1z3_fs8}) for the $\Lambda$CDM model, with a shift in the same direction but of much smaller amplitude in the case of the template fit.
-This suggests that prior volume effects and a degeneracy with the power spectrum shape are causing a shift of the peak of the marginal posterior away from the best-fitting model.
+The profile likelihood is a method for parameter estimation when the likelihood $\mathcal{L}(\theta,\bf\lambda)$ depends on both a parameter of interest ($\theta$) and nuisance parameters ($\bf\lambda$) that `profiles' out the nuisance parameters by maximizing the likelihood $\mathcal{L_{\theta}(\bf\lambda)}$ at fixed $\theta$.
+This is different from the marginal likelihood which integrates over $\bf\lambda$ instead of maximizing them.
+In our case, $\theta = f\sigma_8$ and $\bf\lambda$ refer to the remaining ($\alpha_{\parallel}$,$\alpha_{\perp}$, bias, stochastic, and counterterms) parameters.
+For Gaussian posteriors the profile and marginal likelihoods are expected to agree, but for non-Gaussian posteriors prior volume effects in the marginalization can cause them to differ, making the profile likelihood a useful diagnostic for when these effects occur.
+The observed discrepancy between $f\sigma_8$ from the two likelihood distributions suggests that some parameters are too poorly constrained for the posteriors to be Gaussian.
+This discrepancy is more significant for the $\Lambda$CDM than the template fit, suggesting that prior volume effects and a degeneracy with the power spectrum shape are causing a shift of the peak of the marginal posterior away from the best-fitting model.
 We shall take each of these two features in turn.